markanderstam/sye-tools/sye-eks/README.md

 ### Delete an EKS cluster

+A requirement before deleting an Amazon Eks cluster is that all active services associated with a load balancer have been manually deleted.
+Otherwise the VPC might be stuck with orphaned resources preventing the Cloudformation stack from being removed, see [Deleting a Cluster](https://docs.aws.amazon.com/eks/latest/userguide/delete-cluster.html) for more information.

 The following command deletes an EKS cluster that has been previously created with `sye eks cluster-create`:

 ```bash